SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 With [v3](https://docs.scs.community/standards/scs-0100-v3-flavor-naming),
 we also [added](https://docs.scs.community/standards/scs-0110-v1-ssd-flavors)
-two flavors with (at least) SSD type root disk storage.
+two flavors with (at least) local SSD type root disk storage.
 Adding all combinations here would have again resulted in many new flavors.
 Yet the cloud operators in the SCS community really wanted to avoid a proliferation of many new flavors mandated by the standards.
-The SCS community agreed on avoiding more mandatory flavors and instead agreed on reducing the number of mandatory flavors by stopping to require the flavors with disks (except for the two new ones with SSDs, more on this later).
+The SCS community agreed on avoiding more mandatory flavors and instead agreed on reducing the number of mandatory flavors by stopping to require the flavors with disks (except for the two new ones with local SSDs, more on this later).

 With the [version 3 of the SCS flavor standard](https://docs.scs.community/standards/scs-0100-v3-flavor-naming), the formerly mandatory flavors with disks